schoukah/drawing_with_code_using_p5.js/04_triangle_square_circle/README.md

 # Triangle, Square, Circle: A Psychological Test

-You should have a sketch that looks similar to this:
+Now that we've made our first sketch of generative art, you should have a sketch that looks similar to this:

 <p><img style='width:50%;margin-left:25%' src='triangle, square, circle.jpg'></p>